ruby-grape/grape/README.markdown

 class from Ruby's standard library.

-To log messages from within an endpoint, you need to define a helper to make the logger available in the endpoint context:
+To log messages from within an endpoint, you need to define a helper to make the logger available in the endpoint context.

 ``` ruby
 class API < Grape::API